KIT-ISAS/RTCF/README.md

 ROS parameters can be used in an RTCF component using the same API as in ROS nodes.
 Therefore, the component class must include `rtcf/rtcf_extension.hpp` and additionally inherit from `RtcfExtension`.
 Then, the methods `getPrivateNodeHandle()` and `getNodeHandle()` are available to obtain a private node handle or a node handle in the node's namespace.
 Refer to [rtcf_examples/src/parameter_handling/](rtcf_examples/src/parameter_handling/) for an example.

 Do **not** use this in `updateHook()` as it will break real-time properties.
-If the access to parameters is really a requirement in the real-time context, refer to the next section.
+If access to parameters is really a requirement in the real-time context, refer to the next section.

 #### Dynamic Reconfigure

 The RTCF wraps *dynamic_reconfigure* from ROS to facilitate components that can be adjusted during runtime, e.g., for the dynamic tuning of controller parameters.
 To implement this in a custom component for real-time safe datatypes (see above), a dynamic_reconfigure-config-file [as known from ROS](http://wiki.ros.org/dynamic_reconfigure/Tutorials) must be created.
-Furthermore a struct with a conversion function must be provided.
+Furthermore, a struct with a conversion function must be provided.
 The struct has the following form, where both, the `ConfigType`-typedef and the converting constructor with the `ConfigType` parameter, are required.

 ```cpp
 struct ExampleParameters {